Skip to main content Skip to footer

 Note the Policy mandates reporting and management of upfront carbon, while the Measurement Guidance provides information to allow consistent measurement of all embodied carbon for agencies who are ready to measure emissions from other lifecycle stages.

-INSW, supported by the Commonwealth Government and Transport for NSW, is adapting the NSW Measurement Guidance for national adoption.
-The National Measurement Guidance is to be considered by the Infrastructure and Transport Ministers meeting in mid-2024.
+INSW, supported by the Commonwealth Government and Transport for NSW, adapted the NSW Measurement Guidance for national adoption.